shakeel-data/shakeel-data/README.md

 - Structured and validated Excel-based data logs to enhance reporting performance, resulting in 25% higher accuracy and ensuring compliance with process SLAs.
 - Practiced secure handling of patient and payer data in line with **HIPAA** principles using tools like CareCentral, Excel, and Microsoft Teams.
 ---
+## 💼 OTHER EXPERIENCE
+### Don Bosco Valikhatti | Chennai, India
+**Power BI Trainer** | *Mar 2025 – Present*
+- Conducted Interactive Power BI sessions for 50+ students, covering data modeling, Power Query, DAX, and dashboard creation with real-time business use cases.
+• Designed and delivered a practical, hands-on curriculum, helping students transition from raw data to actionable insights and improving their data storytelling skills by over 60%.
+• Introduced students to cutting-edge AI tools in the final session, including Google AI Studio, NapkinAI, Gamma, YouLearnAI, MeetingAI, and others — sparking curiosity in AI-powered productivity and future tech.
+---
 ## 🎓 EDUCATION
 **Master of Business Administration (MBA), Specialization: Business Data Analytics**
 - University of Madras (Institute of Distance Education) | Chennai, India | _Expected Graduation: June 2026_